Restoring Function. Embracing Life.

 How to Diagnose?

-Dr Bryan will conduct a physical examination and order of X-rays to confirm the diagnosis, assess the type of fracture, and determine if there are any associated injuries.
+Dr Bryan will conduct a physical examination and order of X-rays to confirm the diagnosis, identify fracture pattern, and determine if there are any associated injuries.

 Knee Fractures Treatment